jatinbharadwaj/blog-app/readme.md

 # Blog App

+A simple blogging webapp built using NodeJS, ExpressJS and MongoDb.
+Authenticated and authorization functions with passport

 ## Functions

 - SignIn - Login into existing account
 - SignUp - Signup using username and password
+- Add Post - Add your post with an image and text
+- Remove - Remove a post
+- Edit - Edit an existing post

 ## Checkout Hosted WebApp here